Girondavid/WSSE/README.md

-A SOAP library that implements WSSE with OAsis standar
+A SOAP library that implements WSSE with OAsis standar on .Net Framework